gelguy/wilder.nvim/README.md

 call wilder#set_option('modes', ['/', '?', ':'])
 ```

-When searching using `/`, you will find that suggestions are provided on the statusline.
+When searching using `/`, suggestions will be provided.
 The default search pipeline uses substring matching.
 When in `:` cmdline mode, `wildmenu` suggestions will be automatically provided.

 Use `<Tab>` to cycle through the list forwards, and `<S-Tab>` to move backwards.